The process of performing an appraisal report consists of an investigation which forms an opinion of value.

 Frankly, the difference is similar to night and day.

-In addition, the appraisal verifies other factors like condition, area and building prices.
+In addition, the appraisal looks at other factors like condition, location and construction costs.

 An appraisal delivers a defensible and carefully documented opinion of value.